rweigel/phys685/hw7.md

 1. Starting with $\psi_i = A_i + B_i/r$ and $\psi_o = A_o + B_o/r$, use the boundary conditions, continuity, and the jump condition to find the potential in the region between the two conductors.
 2. Use your answer to 1. to find the electric field between the two conductors.

+**Solution**

+From uniqueness, you should end up with the same result as the previous problem.